Samsara Inc. (IOT) Declines More Than Market: Some Information for Investors

-The company's shares have seen a decrease of 0.3% over the last month, not keeping up with the Computer and Technology sector's gain of 4.85% and the S&P 500's gain of 3.64%.
+Heading into today, shares of the company had lost 3.79% over the past month, lagging the Computer and Technology sector's gain of 3.58% and the S&P 500's gain of 0.96%.

 Analysts and investors alike will be keeping a close eye on the performance of Samsara Inc. in its upcoming earnings disclosure.
-The company is predicted to post an EPS of $0.07, indicating a 40% growth compared to the equivalent quarter last year.
-Meanwhile, our latest consensus estimate is calling for revenue of $372.32 million, up 24.02% from the prior-year quarter.
+The company's earnings report is set to go public on September 4, 2025.
+The company's upcoming EPS is projected at $0.07, signifying a 40.00% increase compared to the same quarter of the previous year.
+Simultaneously, our latest consensus estimate expects the revenue to be $372.32 million, showing a 24.02% escalation compared to the year-ago quarter.

 For the full year, the Zacks Consensus Estimates are projecting earnings of $0.41 per share and revenue of $1.55 billion, which would represent changes of +57.69% and +24.23%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Samsara Inc. These revisions help to show the ever-changing nature of near-term business trends.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the business health and profitability.
+Investors should also pay attention to any latest changes in analyst estimates for Samsara Inc. These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
-Samsara Inc. currently has a Zacks Rank of #2 (Buy).
+Samsara Inc. is currently a Zacks Rank #2 (Buy).

-Looking at its valuation, Samsara Inc. is holding a Forward P/E ratio of 97.03.
-Its industry sports an average Forward P/E of 29.27, so one might conclude that Samsara Inc. is trading at a premium comparatively.
+Valuation is also important, so investors should note that Samsara Inc. has a Forward P/E ratio of 91.99 right now.
+This denotes a premium relative to the industry average Forward P/E of 27.97.

 The Internet - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 72, which puts it in the top 30% of all 250+ industries.
+With its current Zacks Industry Rank of 78, this industry ranks in the top 32% of all industries, numbering over 250.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report